-Political uncertainty ended in New Delhi yesterday (26 July) when Indian President Sanjiva Reddy invited Mr. Charan Singh, leader of the breakaway Janata Party, to form India's next government.
+Background: Political uncertainty ended in New Delhi yesterday (26 July) when Indian President Sanjiva Reddy invited Mr. Charan Singh, leader of the breakaway Janata Party, to form India's next government.
 It marked the end of twelve days of confusion following Mr. Morarji Desai's resignation as Prime Minister on July the 15th.
 The crisis was sparked off by Mr Singh's defection from Mr. Desai's Janata party to form his own breakaway secular faction.
 Both Mr Desai and Mr Singh have been lobbying hard for support, but the balance of power shifted on Monday (23 July) when former prime minister Mrs. Indira Gandhi leader of the Congress party, backed Mr. Singh.

 Mrs. Gandhi's alliance with Mr. Singh is curious to say the least. relations between the two factions have been stormy as Mrs. Gandhi jailed Mr. Singh along with thousands of her political opponents during her twenty-one month emergency rule.
 The Janata party to which Mr. Singh belongs was in fact only formed two years ago when various groups joined together to defeat Mrs. Gandhi.
 Many observers are sceptical as to how long the Gandhi-Singh alliance will last.
 But Mr. Singh was confident when speaking to Mark Tully.